magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_just-do-it.md

 soon as you wake up, get up immediately.
 Don’t go back to sleep.
 Whether you sleep a lot or a little, just sleep at one stretch.
-Make a resolution that as soon as you wake up, even if you haven’t had enough sleep, you will get up, wash your face, and then start to walk or sit meditation.
+Make a resolution that as soon as you wake up, even if you haven’t had enough sleep, you will get up, wash your face, and then start to walk *‘caṅkama’* or sit meditation.
 Know how to train yourself in this way.
 It’s not something you can know through listening to someone else.
 You will know through training yourself, through practice, through doing it.
 And so I tell you to practise.

 This practice of the heart is difficult.
 When you are doing sitting meditation, then let your mind have only one object.
 Let it stay with